billsix/programmingFromTheGroundUp/docs/source/robust.rst

 Now let's look for potential error spots in our ``add-year`` program.
 First of all, we don't check to see if either of our ``open`` system calls actually complete properly.
 Linux returns its status code in
-%eax;, so we need to check and see if there is an error.
+%eax, so we need to check and see if there is an error.

 ::